Latest Blog

 Once a rotator cuff tear has been diagnosed, physical therapy can help restore range of motion, muscle strength, and coordination.
 Early treatment can help you speed the healing process and avoid permanent damage.

 If a rotator cuff tear is suspected following a trauma, seek the attention of a physical therapist to rule out the possibility of serious life-threatening conditions.
 Once the serious injury is ruled out, a physical therapist will help manage pain and provide the best course of treatment through manual therapy, exercises, stretches, functional training, and lifestyle recommendation.
 Your therapist can also help manage the symptoms of chronic rotator cuff tears as well as improve how the shoulder works.
 For large rotator cuff tears that cannot be fully repaired, physical therapists can teach special strategies to improve shoulder movement.
 However, if physical therapy alone does not improve the function, surgery may be recommended.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).